Vada Pav Recipe (Mumbai Style)

 - Grind all the green chutney ingredients with little water till smooth.
 Avoid making a watery chutney.

-Making sweet chutney
+Making tamarind chutney

 - Soak tamarind in hot water for 30 to 40 minutes.

-- With your hands, squeeze the pulp from the tamarind in the same bowl or pan. strain the pulp and keep aside.
+- With your hands, squeeze the pulp from the tamarind in the same bowl or pan.
+Strain the pulp and keep aside.

-- When cooled, store the saunth chutney in an air-tight dry jar or container.
-Refrigerate and serve the saunth chutney whenever required with chaat or snacks.
+- When cooled, store the tamarind chutney in an air-tight dry jar or container.

 Making potato stuffing